LIGunna93/gemi-genz/README.md

 ![License](https://img.shields.io/badge/license-MIT-blue)

 A professional Full-Stack orchestration layer for the **Gemini API** ecosystem.
-This project demonstrates how to coordinate multiple AI models (Flash, Pro, and Nano Banana) to handle basic - as well as complex, multimodal workflows with automated CI/CD safety nets.
+This project demonstrates how to coordinate multiple AI models (Flash, Pro, and Nano Banana) to handle basic, as well as complex, multimodal workflows with automated CI/CD safety nets.

 ## Architecture Overview